hasura/graphql-engine/docs/graphql/manual/auth/authorization/control-access.rst

 .. contents:: Table of contents
   :backlinks: none
-  :depth: 2
+  :depth: 1
   :local:

-If you want to restrict access to sensitive fields in a table, you can either use views to expose only the safe fields or :ref:`restrict access via permissions <col-level-permissions>`.
+If you want to restrict access to sensitive fields in a table, you can either :ref:`restrict access via permissions <col-level-permissions>` or use views to expose only the safe fields.

 The following section describes setting up a view for this purpose.